Skip to main content

 What is Lepidolite good for?+

 Lepidolite is one of the best crystals for emotional balance, anxiety relief, and navigating transitions.
-It stabilizes mood swings, reduces stress and depression, promotes restful sleep, and helps release old patterns that no longer serve you.
-Lepidolite supports mental health by fostering a sense of calm and inner peace.
-It is also valued for dream work, intellectual focus, and spiritual growth through its connection to the Third Eye Chakra.
+It stabilizes mood swings, reduces stress, promotes restful sleep, and helps release old patterns that are no longer useful.
+Many people find it particularly helpful for the kind of racing thoughts that keep you up at night or make it hard to think clearly during a crisis.
+It is also used for dream work and developing intuitive abilities through the Third Eye Chakra.

 Does Lepidolite contain lithium?+

-Yes, Lepidolite is one of the most lithium-rich minerals on Earth.
-Lithium is a naturally occurring element used in psychiatric medications to treat mood disorders.
-While the amount of lithium in a Lepidolite stone is not enough to have pharmaceutical effects, many crystal practitioners believe that the trace lithium content contributes to the stone's calming, mood-stabilizing energy.
-This is one reason Lepidolite is considered especially effective for anxiety and emotional balance.
+Yes, and this is one of the things that makes Lepidolite unusual.
+It is one of the most lithium-rich minerals on Earth, and lithium is the same element used in psychiatric medications to treat mood disorders.
+Now, to be clear, the amount of lithium in a Lepidolite stone is not enough to have pharmaceutical effects.
+You cannot absorb meaningful lithium through your skin from holding the stone.
+That said, many crystal practitioners believe the trace lithium content contributes to the stone's consistently calming reputation, and the parallel between the stone's chemistry and its traditional use for emotional balance is hard to ignore.

 Can Lepidolite get wet?+